cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

 -   params: The trial parameters so far.
-The first hook to be called will receive the default parameters present in the `cogment.yaml` file, and subsequent hooks will receive the updated parameters from the previous hook.
+The first hook to be called will receive the default parameters from the Orchestrator, and subsequent hooks will receive the updated parameters from the previous hook.
 The last hook reply will be the final parameters to use for the new trial.

 ## Model Registry API